ASA and CERA Curriculum Changes Transition Rules

 For transition rules on this plan, the same rules as for ASA to FSA apply.
 Those who meet the current CERA requirements except for the ERM exam and module and APC by July 1, 2018 can earn the CERA provided those three components are completed by July 1, 2022.

-Candidates who earn an ASA on the current CERA pathway by July 1, 2018 may earn an FSA provided all remaining FSA-level components are passed along with having passed or received transition credit for the Statistics for Risk Modeling and Long-Term Actuarial Mathematics Exams by July 1, 2022.
+Candidates who earn an ASA on the current CERA pathway by July 1, 2018 may earn an FSA provided all remaining FSA-level components are passed along with having passed or received transition credit for the Statistics for Risk Modeling and Long-Term Actuarial Mathematics Exams by January 1, 2023 (The SOA Board of Directors extended this deadline from the original July 1, 2022 date at their December 2020 meeting).